Joaquin Berrios: Early life

 Soon after, the band morphed into Rapsodia, a more pop oriented group where Berrios played the lead guitar.
 The band gained airplay in the north of Chile with the song "Desierto" and made a video for Universidad de Chile television; nowadays called Chilevision.
-Then the band morphed again in 1987 to a trio named Vos, getting airplay and TV appearances with the song "Take Me Home".
+Then the band morphed again in 1987 to a trio named "Vos", getting airplay and TV appearances with the song "Take Me Home".
 During Pinochet's dictatorship's decades, the number of music school were very limited, almost non-existent.
 Berrios started to study with Roberto Lecaros, one of the few musicians and educators that did not leave the country against all odds and political repression.
 He also was in 1990 part of the first generation of students under the conduction of Maestro Guillermo Rifo in "La escuela Moderna de Musica".

-In 1988, Berrios suffered a car accident in the town of Constitucion where nobody got hurt, but changed his life.
+In 1988, Berrios suffered a car accident in the town of Constitucion where nobody got hurt, but was definitely an inflection point in his life.
 He decided to redeem himself through the study of piano and leave behind all social life.
 He grabbed "The Virtuoso Pianist in 60 Exercises" method and played regularly six hours every day of technique for two years.
 After the daily dose of exercises he began writing music that formed the basis for his first complete work, "Big Bang...
 Boom".
 By the end of 1991 he recorded this conceptual 14 minutes piece at "Sala Master" Universidad de Chile studios, and used it to apply for a scholarship and acceptance in to Berklee College of Music.

 Personal life

 Berrios is married to Micaela Rozas, daughter of Eduardo Rozas, a television and film producer and actress, Coni Vera.
-Micaela is an artist and designer born in Buenos Aires, Argentina.
+Micaela is an artist, designer and programmer born in Buenos Aires, Argentina.
 They first met in "La Kaza Zirkuz" in 1998.
-Micaela is the younger sister of Juan Manuel Rozas and Alejo Rozas, both members of the Band Tereso at the time, and Tremends as of today.
-Though they met in 1998, they only became a couple in 2001 when both returned to Miami, Florida.
-Micaela was travelling through US and Mexico and Joaquin was in Chile recording SOLO.
-They married in 2007, after living together for six years.
-The ceremony was officiated by friend, brother and brother in law, Juan Manuel Rozas in Miami FL 2007.
-They have been together ever since and have two daughters, Matilda Chloe (born in 2008) and Roma Belle (born in 2014).
+Though they only became a couple in 2001 upon their return to Miami, Florida, year prior, Micaela was traveling through the US and Mexico and Joaquin was in Chile recording SOLO.
+They married in 2007 and the ceremony was officiated by friend, brother and brother in law, Juan Manuel Rozas in Miami FL 2007.
+They have been together ever since and have two daughters, Matilda Chloe and Roma Belle.

 Kaza Zirkuz

-La Kaza Zirkuz, was an spontaneous reunion of local artists in Miami Beach in 1998.
+La Kaza Zirkuz, was a spontaneous reunion of local artists in Miami Beach in 1998.
 Under the same roof were reunited musicians, film makers, painters and sculptors.
 The basis for such a reunion, were the bands, Sofia and Tereso.
 Both rock acts populated the alternative local scene playing many days a week in local bars Roses, South Beach Pub, Churchill's pub and Tobacco Road among many others.

 Their friends, mostly artists from Argentina, Cuba and Chile, were united in a year of communion, creation and daily "asados".